zikmout/tracker_rework/Readme.md

 | pdfminer | https://pypi.org/project/pdfminer.six/ |

 ### How it works
-SBB allow you to create `Project` objects.
+Tracker allow you to create `Project` objects.
 So far, each project essentially consists of a list of websites to monitor (`Unit` objects).
 Projects can be loaded by the program either with a .xlsx file containing website list or directly with the appropriate architecture of data storage.

 ### Project data architecture
 Since all data is stored in binary format, the architecture of data storage needs to stricly respect the following rules, as illustrated below: